panda3d/panda3d-docs/programming/texturing/playing-mpg-and-avi-files.rst

    mySound = loader.loadSfx("myMovie.avi")

-Then, you can synchonize the video to the audio:
+Then, you can synchronize the video to the audio:

 .. code-block:: python